Harry Clever Field

 Harry Clever Field (IATA: PHD, ICAO: KPHD, FAA LID: PHD) is a public airport three miles southeast of New Philadelphia, in Tuscarawas County, Ohio.
 The National Plan of Integrated Airport Systems for 2018 categorized it as a general aviation facility.

+The airport hosts a number of events, such as bush plane fly-ins and pancake breakfasts.
+Events often include old warbirds and vintage aircraft.

+The airport is home to a chapter of the experimental aircraft association.

+History

-Lake Central DC-3s stopped at PHD 1953 to 1961.
+Lake Central DC-3s stopped at PHD from 1953 to 1961.

+In 2015, the airport received funds to update its master plan and replace its wind cone.
+The master plan update allowed the airport to reclassify its runway and develop a new airport layout.

+In 2020, a mural dedicated to John Glenn was painted at the airport.

 Facilities

-Harry Clever Field covers 160 acres (65 ha) at an elevation of 894 feet (272 m).
-It has two runways: 14/32 is 3,951 by 100 feet (1,204 x 30 m) asphalt; 11/29 is 1,907 by 70 feet (581 x 21 m) turf.
+Harry Clever Field covers 65 acres (26 ha) at an elevation of 894 feet (272 m).
+It has two runways: 15/33 is 3,951 by 100 feet (1,204 x 30 m) asphalt; 12/30 is 1,907 by 70 feet (581 x 21 m) turf.

+The airport has a fixed-base operator that sells fuel and offers services such as general maintenance and rental cars as well as amenities such as conference rooms, vending machines, pilot supplies, conference rooms, and more.

-In the year ending May 31, 2011 the airport had 54,880 aircraft operations, average 150 per day: 97% general aviation, 3% air taxi, and <1% military.
-36 aircraft were then based at the airport: 92% single-engine, 6% multi-engine, and 3% helicopter.
+In the year ending September 26, 2023, the airport had 21,350 aircraft operations, average 58 per day: 95% general aviation, 4% air taxi, and <1% military.
+40 aircraft were then based at the airport: 38 single-engine and 2 multi-engine airplanes.